 - Confident in making decisions in high-pressure situations

 - Good communicator

 - Excellent writing skills

-Companies will vary in their requirements for job certification for this field.
-It is always important to find out your company or agency specified requirements before applying.
+Companies will vary in their requirements for job certification in this field.
+It is always important to find out your company or agency's specified requirements before applying.

 - Certified Reverse Engineering Analyst